alexmiller63/SNAP/kennedy-letter.md

 Direct factual connection to the room-and-board arrangement underlying the CalFresh boarder issue.

-The correspondence should identify Mr. Hernandez neutrally and should not transform the Kennedy letter into a complaint against him or the residence.
+The correspondence should identify Mr. Hernandez neutrally and should not transform this letter into a complaint against him or the residence.

 **Contact information:**